mjknj18/Financial-Data_Election-Result-Analyses/README.md

 1. How many months of financial data were recorded?
 2. What was the net total amount of recorded profits and losses?
 3. What was the average change in the recorded profits and losses?
-4. What month had the greatest increase in profits?
+4. What month had the greatest monthly increase in profits?
-5. What month had the greatest decrease in losses?
+5. What month had the greatest monthly decrease in losses?

 ### Datasets